University of Bristol Archery

 The point of the course is to teach you to shoot safely in a club setting and at a competition.
 By the end of the course, you should be able to shoot a competition-style round, fill out a score sheet, and know how to set up and pack down the equipment.

-In subsequent weeks, you will work with a coach to develop good basic technique and start to understand more about archery.
-You will also be taught how to set up and pack down the range so that you know how to help in a regular session (after the course).
+In subsequent beginners' only and integration session, you will work with a coach to develop good basic technique and start to understand more about archery.
+You will also be taught how to set up and pack down the range so that you know how to help in a regular session.
 By the final session, you will be shooting on your own and ready to join the club!

 If, at any point, you want something explained again (or you simply want more details on something) please don't hesitate to ask a coach; they'll be more than happy to go through it with you.